PlayCover/PlayBook/PlayBook/src/keymapping/import_export_keymaps.md

 2. Open PlayCover and right click the app you wish to import the keymap to
 3. Click on `Import Keymapping`
 5. Select the previously downloaded `.playmap` file
+> __Note__: Legacy keymaps from older versions of PlayCover will need to be converted to work on newer versions.

 ## Exporting Keymaps